MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 </Page>
 ```

-Recall that the desktop solution also had a `MainWindow.xaml.cs` file that contained code-behind which corresponds to the view.
+You may recall that the desktop solution also had a `MainWindow.xaml.cs` file that contained code-behind which corresponds to the view.
 In the Uno Platform project, the code-behind for the `MainPage` view we've copied into is contained in the `MainPage.xaml.cs` file.

 To bring this code-behind multi-platform, we should first move the following into the `MainPage.xaml.cs` file: